RTXteam/RTX-KG2/README.md

 ### Option 1: build KG2 directly on an Ubuntu system:

-These instructions assume that you are logged into the target Ubuntu system:
+These instructions assume that you are logged into the target Ubuntu system, and that the Ubuntu system has *not* previously had `setup-kg2.sh` run (if it has previously had `setup-kg2.sh` run, you may wish to clear out the instance by running `clear-instance.sh` before proceeding, in order to ensure that you are getting the exact python packages needed in the latest `requirements.txt` file in the KG2 codebase):

 (1) Install `git` by running this command in the `bash` shell: